hossamzee/geoqassim/readme.md

 - Fix many issues when viewing the website from the mobile.
 - Consider indexing the database tables.
 - Update the locale in Laravel to be an Arabic/Saudi Arabia.
-- Make the messages to be sent good looking ones (Update the design of emails.)
+- Make the messages to be sent good looking ones (Update the design of emails.) and not spams.
 - Consider having a weekly/monthly emails.
 - Google Analytics implementing.
 - Update the URLs of FA and JQ to be local.